Dürr Group: Company history

 Plant construction began in 1950 with the first system for chemical surface treatment.
 In 1963, Dürr installed the first equipment for electrophoretic dip-painting in the Ford factory in Genk, Belgium.
 In 1964 and 1966, subsidiaries were founded in Brazil and Mexico.

 In 1978, Dürr expanded into the fields of automation and conveyor systems.
 Dürr launches its IPO and takes over the Behr-Group.
 So that all core capabilities for paint shop construction are now combined within one company.
 Dürr took over the French competitor Alstom Automation in 1999.
 The measuring systems group Carl Schenck AG also became part of the Dürr Group in 2000.
 In 2003, Dürr acquired the largest order in the company's history: General Motors ordered three paint shops in North America.
 In the summer of 2009, Dürr relocated its headquarter to the Bietigheim-Bissingen location.

 In 2011 Dürr is expanding activities in the energy efficiency business area.
 In addition to exhaust air purification systems, that includes processes for utilizing energy recovered from industrial waste heat.

 After 23 years at the top of the supervisory board of Dürr AG, Heinz Dürr retired from office in April 2013.
 Klaus Eberhardt was elected as his successor by the supervisory board, having been a member of the control body since 2012.

-2014 Dürr acquires the majority of HOMAG Group AG, the world market leader for woodworking machines.
+2014 Dürr acquired the majority of HOMAG Group AG, the world market leader for woodworking machines.

-Dürr is represented in 32 countries at 130 business locations.
+Dürr is represented in 32 countries at 124 business locations.